wyplay/pytracemalloc/README.rst

 Patch Python
 ------------

-To install pytracemalloc, uou need a modified Python runtime:
+To install pytracemalloc, you need a modified Python runtime:

 * Download Python source code
 * Apply a patch (see below):